Narendra Menon

-Narendra Narayan Menon (born 7 January 1946 in Indore, Madhya Pradesh) is a former Indian first class cricketer.
-He is a right-handed batsman and wicketkeeper.
-He represented Madhya Pradesh cricket team in Ranji Trophy.
+Narendra Narayan Menon (born 7 January 1946) is a former Indian first class cricketer.
+He played as a right-handed batsman and wicketkeeper.
+Born at Indore in Madhya Pradesh, he represented the Madhya Pradesh cricket team in Ranji Trophy.
 He served as an international umpire during 1993–98.
 He officiated a total of four One Day Internationals.
 His son, Nitin Menon, is also an international umpire.